 Creaton is a village and civil parish in the Daventry district of the county of Northamptonshire in England, about eight miles north west of Northampton and sits on a ridge above a valley.
 Creaton, together with its attractive surrounding countryside, is set in the heart of what William Blake called “England’s green and pleasant land”.

 There are currently around 500 inhabitants.
 In the centre of the village is a large, sloping green, certainly one of the finest in the county.
 The church of St Michael and All Angels dates from the 13th century with a low stone tower.
 On the High Street stands the United Reformed Church.
 The village possesses an excellent primary school, a Post Office/General Stores and a pub, “The Bricklayers Arms.”
 On the Brixworth Road is a well-used playing field.
 The Village Hall is the hub for a variety of activities.
 On the outskirts of the village there are a Conference Centre, 'Highgate House' (a former 17th century coaching inn) and a few small businesses which provide employment for local people.

 Chairman: Councillor James Hill

-Next Planning Executive Committee Meeting: Tuesday 27th September (Click here to read agenda).
+Next Planning Executive Committee Meeting: Date to be set when required.

 Please note this will be cancelled if there are no planning applications received.
 Please look out for details on the Noticeboard